I'm very excited to be presenting an all-day workshop on Architecting a Data Lake at two events:

 Specific technologies discussed and/or demonstrated in this session include Azure Data Lake Store, Azure Data Lake Analytics, Azure SQL Data Warehouse, Azure Blob Storage, SQL Server, PolyBase, and U-SQL:

-If you have an Azure account, you will be able to follow along during the demonstrations if you'd like.
-Demo scripts will be provided with the course materials.
+If you have an Azure account and your own laptop, you will be able to follow along during the demonstrations if you'd like.
+Demo scripts will be provided with the workshop materials.

 If you have any questions, you can contact me via the form on my About page (scroll down to find the form).